AmarDange/Project-5-Indo-German/README.md

 	3. Posts list with infinite scroll feature
 	4. Landing page with guidance to sign up/sign in and how to start using the websites features
 	6. Search field to enable user to search a keyword
-	7. Category filter for easy sorting of posts
+	7. Left panel to see liked posts
 	8. User's Feed page with posts from their favourite users
 	9. Liked page to enable users to save the posts they liked